Facebook’s Messenger ads are bad and must be destroyed

 They’re irrelevant

 When you visit a retailer online, you get a popup that says sign up for our email list and you get 10 percent off your first purchase.
 I’m okay with that.
-When I search on Google for “air mattress” I see sponsored results for items at Wal-Mart before the rest.
+When I search on Google for “air mattress” I see sponsored results for items at Walmart before the rest.
 I’m okay with that too.
 When I read an article at Anandtech, I see ads for things like power supplies (well, also the Cooking Channel).
 Sure!

 All these ads are fine, relatively speaking, because they have context.
 They’re actually related to what I’m looking for or interested in, and no creepy tracking required!
 (Though it’s probably happening anyway.)